mangudai/mangudai/README.md

 Motivation for this project comes from the lack of open-source tooling: syntax highlighting, linting, parsing into AST for advanced third-party tools.

 The goal of this project is to make writing random maps accessible to the AoE2 community at large by making it as straight-forward and pleasant as possible.
-There's also a potential to bring all the necessary tools online since this is a JavaScript project.
+There's also potential to bring all the necessary tools online since this is a JavaScript project.

 ## Install